 - i.
 Grassland with abundant molehills; - ii.
 Semi-improved pasture or rough grazing; - iii.
 Hay-meadows; and / or - iv.
-Floodplain grassland or wet grassland habitat.
+Floodplain grassland or wet grassland habitat. - v.
+Lowland fen; and Lowland wet and dry heath and acid grassland

 Foraging habitats could be ruled out if the entire site comprised one or more of the following: